aurorascharff/next14-message-box/STEPS.md

 - I'm here in the Next.js App router, prisma as ORM and local DB, tailwind CSS.
 - Since I'm in the App Router, everything is a server component my default.
 - Message box is a server component, will never run on the client, and it can be async component and asynchronously fetching messages, map to message display, and a message input.
 - This is now only server components, but what I'm doing here can be done with client apps with a little more work to create endpoints.
+No js on the client for any of these components.
 - Lets enhance this message box with rsc and react 19!
 Goal: make it interactive while minimizing js on the client and reducing frontend complexity.

 ## Make the MessageInput form work with an action